Mike Hookem

 A former member of the UK Independence Party (UKIP), Hookem served as UKIP's Deputy Leader under Gerard Batten from February 2018 until his resignation in May 2019 to run for the leadership.
 He also served as Spokesperson for Fisheries and Veterans Affairs from 2016 to 2019, and as Spokesperson for Defence in 2019 and previously from 2014 to 2016.

 Early life

 Hookem grew up in the fishing community in the east of Kingston upon Hull, and left school at 15.
 His father worked on the docks.
 Hookem enlisted in the Royal Air Force at the age of 17, and served for four years.

 After working in various trades he rejoined the military, serving in the Royal Engineers as a TA Commando Engineer for nine years.

 UKIP politics

 Hookem voted for the Labour Party until he became disillusioned with what he considered "a criminal Labour government".
 In response to his disillusionment with Labour, Hookem joined UKIP in 2008, after having for years been a Labour member.

-He stood as UKIP candidate in Kingston upon Hull East in the 2010 general election, and finished fourth with 2,745 votes (8%).
+He stood as the UKIP candidate in Kingston upon Hull East in the 2010 general election, and finished fourth with 2,745 votes (8%).